ChatBootAI/chatbootai-openapi/README.md

 The ChatBootAI OpenAPI Contract in located under the `openapi.yml` file.

+You can also visualize the OpenAPI Contract using the [OpenAPI online editor](https://editor.swagger.io)

 # Manually Generating the model and APIs from the ChatBootAI OpenAPI Contract

 [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) allows generation of API client libraries (SDK generation), server stubs, and documentation automatically given an OpenAPI Spec.